All Episodes

 It's huge.

-This guy uh uh Richard, thanks for the call.
+This guy, Richard, thanks for the call.

-This this guy is so out of his league, and they just throw out there, I'm looking at algae.
+This guy is so out of his league, and they just throw out there, I'm looking at algae.

 I just got an email.

-He fed exit to me just out of blue with the certificates of all the aircraft and a letter explaining it all I've blown away by it and become his friend.
+He FedEx to me just out of blue with the certificates of all the aircraft and a letter explaining it all.

 He said, I've been listening with interest to your commentary on the movie.

-The first thing which came to my mind was that these are not actors, and this is not acting, and this is what it looks like in real life for the teams, and that is the best way to describe this movie.
+The first thing which came to my mind was that these are not actors and this is not acting and this is what it looks like in real life for the teams.

 It isn't acting.

-The seals are not actors.
+The SEALs are not actors.

-Um there are actors in the movie acting, but what they do, this is not Hollywood.
+There are actors in the movie acting, but what they do, this is not Hollywood.

 It is the best way to describe it.